KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 ## <a id="task-run-sample"></a> Edit the `Task` sample to enforce the policy

 The following sample `Task` waits until the vulnerability data is available for the image in the Metadata Store.
 When the data is available, the vulnerabilities are aggregated by severity.
 The policy that `GATE` sets determines whether `TaskRun` succeeds or fails.

-1. Create a file named `task-policy-enforcement.yaml` using the following template, and edit it for your needs:
+1. Create a file named `task-policy-enforcement.yaml` by editing this template for your needs:

     ```yaml
     ---